Chris-McGonigle/emmas-beauty-parlour/README.md

 9. Text for the waxing section was taken from an article on [SecretSpa.co.uk](https://secretspa.co.uk/guide-to-waxing/)

 10. Text for the nails section was taken from an article on [WebMD](https://www.webmd.com/beauty/features/more-beautiful-nails-a-dozen-tips#1)

+11. The confirmation form submitted pop up was adpated from a tutorial on [Stack Overflow](https://stackoverflow.com/questions/59225218/how-to-display-a-confirmation-message-after-form-submission)